 I also know that usually the biggest thing holding us back is ourselves- FEAR

 As a Circle-of-Life Doula I stand beside people and encourage them to live their lives their way.
-Move beyond your parents expectations.
+Move beyond your parents' expectations.
 Love and respect them, but you don't have to live their dreams.

 I know that how we are born matters and has a huge impact on our lives.
 I know that LOVE can heal all.

 Deep inside most women there is an innate knowledge and understanding about how to surrender to birth.
 I come with an attitude of undisturbed birth, but also a working knowledge of hospital birth in different cultures and protocols.
 My openness to serve women, wherever they choose to birth their children, offers a wide variety of options.
-I have supported many women at home, in hospital and through "Women-Centred C-Section" or "Family-Centred C-Section.
+I have supported many women at home, in hospital and through "Women-Centered C-Section" or "Family-Centered C-Section.
 I never judge a choice or outcome.
-It is my place to serve I expect birth to work, and have the knowledge and skill to understand your limits and the limits of women I serve.
+It is my place to serve I expect birth to work and have the knowledge and skill to understand your limits and the limits of women I serve.

 I am fascinated by the first and last breath.
 I have been serving dying people for most of my life.
 I run and in home, hospice or Death Doula Service and believe in cost effective green end-of-life choices.
 I am comfortable with the choice to die when ever that is without treatment or people taking their own lives.
 I can refer you to people with skill in the use of medical cannabis.